2.4.7 The basic formula - a single case assessment (Formula 1)

 Step 7 - Costs of the child

 The costs of the child are determined by the parents' incomes, the number of children and the age of the children.
-The costs are calculated using the costs of children table.
-The costs of children table is updated annually and used for child support periods starting within each calendar year.
-The tables are included at 2.4.2.
+The costs are calculated using the Costs of the Children Table.
+The Costs of the Children Table is updated annually and used for child support periods starting within each calendar year.
+The formula tables and values are included at 2.4.2.
 An explanation of how the tables are used to calculate the costs of children is in 2.4.6.

 Step 8 - Annual rate of child support for the child